Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 That means compost temperature functions as a practical systems indicator:

-Measurement Principle: Moisture and Decomposition
+Measurement Principle: Moisture, Aeration, and Decomposition

 Low-cost moisture sensors do not measure compost moisture with laboratory precision.
 Instead, they provide a rough electrical proxy that may be useful for trend detection and educational purposes.